caryoscelus/heavy-bright-sun-wip/chapters/017-chapter-seventeenth.md

 — It's certainly reassuring that a man of your profession can still laugh.

-— On the contrary, nobody can do it without some laughs.
-It's really "life or die" in this business.
+— On the contrary, nobody can do it without a few laughs now and then.
+It's really "laugh or die" in this business.
 I'm actually surprised how could you order somebody so cold-handedly and neither laughed nor cried about it.

 — How should you know that i haven't did either in private?
 Were *you* stalking me?